Candace Owens: Conservative activism

 By late 2017, Owens had started producing pro-Trump commentary and criticizing notions of structural racism, systemic inequality, and identity politics – all positions she herself had been publishing two years earlier.
-In 2017, she began posting politically themed videos to YouTube.
-In September 2017, she launched Red Pill Black, a website and YouTube channel that promotes black conservatism in the United States.
+In August 2017, she began posting politically themed videos to YouTube.
+In September 2017, she launched "Red Pill Black", a website and YouTube channel that promotes black conservatism in the United States.

 On November 21, 2017, at the MAGA Rally and Expo in Rockford, Illinois, Turning Point USA founder Charlie Kirk announced that Owens had been hired as the organization's director of urban engagement.
 Turning Point's hiring of Owens occurred in the wake of allegations of racism at Turning Point.
 In May 2019, Owens announced her departure as communications director for the organization.
+While at Turning Point USA, Owens received the support of prominent figures in the Republican Party.
+President Trump called her a "very smart thinker," while Republican National Committee chair Ronna Romney McDaniel said at CPAC "People like Candace Owens, like Charlie Kirk, we need more leaders like that."
+Ted Cruz expressed his admiration for Owens by jokingly suggesting in 2022 that she be appointed to the Supreme Court of the United States.

-In April 2018, Kanye West tweeted "I love the way Candace Owens thinks."
+In April 2018, Kanye West tweeted: "I love the way Candace Owens thinks."
 The tweet was met with derision on the part of many of West's fans.
-In May 2018, President Donald Trump said that Owens "is having a big impact on politics in our country.
-She represents an ever-expanding group of very smart 'thinkers', and it is wonderful to watch and hear the dialogue going on... so good for our Country!"
-She registered as a Republican in 2018, after the hearings following Brett Kavanaugh's nomination as a Supreme Court judge.
-She objected to what she termed the "social lynching" of Kavanaugh, on the grounds that to "believe women" was the reason "our ancestors got lynched", as she told a journalist from Philadelphia magazine.
-"No evidence, but believe all women".

-Owens has appeared on fringe conspiracy websites, such as InfoWars.
-In 2018, she was a guest host on Fox News, and began to distance herself from the far-right conspiracy websites, although she refused to criticize InfoWars or its hosts.

-Owens hosted The Candace Owens Show on PragerU's YouTube channel.
-She left PragerU in 2020 to host Candace, a show on The Daily Wire.
+In May 2019, Owens hosted The Candace Owens Show on PragerU's YouTube channel.

 In April 2020, Owens announced her intention to either run for office in the U.S. Senate or to be a governor, and that she would only run against an incumbent Democrat, not a Republican.
 She did not reveal which specific office she would run for, or in which election cycle.
+In February 2021, Owens tweeted that she was considering a run for president in 2024.